We'll Meet You Where You're at

 Being outdoors often soothes the mind and shifts our thinking to increase clarity.

-Research has shown that exercise can significantly decrease anxiety and depression while improving overall mood.
+Research has shown that exercise can significantly decrease anxiety and while improving overall mood.
 Walk + Talk Therapy encourages clients to be more physically active in order to promote both mental and physical health.
 It deepens ways of thinking and helps clients to get “unstuck” while confronting difficult issues.
 Walk + Talk Therapy also allows clients to feel like they are moving forward, ahead of their issues and encourages them to tackle their challenges with more power and efficiency.

 WHO COULD BENEFIT FROM WALK + TALK THERAPY?